Logiqx/wsw-results/docs/reconciliation.md

   - Entrants list showed John Langdown using sail 42 but results showed David Ellerbeck using sail 42.
   - Entrants list showed Charlie Wilson using sail 43 but results showed Danny Norris using sail 43.
   - Sail numbers for Hans-Jürgen and Theo Theinert were switched on the entrants list.
-- Missing rundata:
+- Missing run data:
-  - Some rundata must have been missing which corresponded to RESULTS_20041003_S1.csv
+  - Some run data must have been missing which corresponded to RESULTS_20041003_S1.csv
     - e.g. 34,27.97,Sailboard,David Ellerbeck,8,42